Web Analytics

 :

-About Ways to Walk
+About Walk the Futures

 Walk the Futures is part of an international research project led by researcher and futures facilitator, Suzanne Whitby.
 This project is part of her work at the Vrije Universiteit Amsterdam.